JensDeSutter/JensDeSutter.github.io/comment.md

 X-Fastly-Request-ID: 78aaecbabc7e67fc03b92e2c59568b1526d65873

 1. The used IRI "JensDeSutter.github.io/#me" can be invalidated if my github username changes, making the IRI not 100% permanent.
-2. Using this method a content-type cannot be requested.
+2. Using this method, a content-type cannot be requested.
 The type is fixed: "Content-Type: text/html".
 3. Cross Origin Resource Sharing is allowed, as seen in the option "Access-Control-Allow-Origin: *"
 4. HTTPS is used.
 5. This method uses caching, as can be seen by "X-Served-By: cache-ewr18131-EWR" "X-Cache: MISS" "X-Cache-Hits: 0".
 In this case a cache missed occurred.
 After retrieving the data again we get a cache hit: "X-Served-By: cache-ewr18131-EWR" "X-Cache: HIT" "X-Cache-Hits: 1".